 London is an amazing city to live.
 A global business capital, a city full of history, energy and creativity, a place I will never forget!

 The Business School is like a small world.
 Teachers and students are from different countries and backgrounds.
 I really like interacting with people and transcending geographic and cultural boundaries.
 I was very impressed by the professional and approachable professors and smart and hardworking students.
 It is the people that make Imperial great.

 What was a typical day the Business School like?

-Imperial’s Master courses go beyond the traditional Masters.
-It is very practical and similar to MBA courses.
+Imperial’s programmes go beyond the traditional Master's.
+They are very practical and similar to MBA programmes.
 Life at Imperial is a combination of attending lectures, doing group work and networking.
 Except for the lectures, you can decide your own timetable to do whatever you like.
 Imperial never runs out of group work and networking events, keeping me busy all the year.

 What do you enjoy most about your work and what are the main challenges that you face?

 I enjoy working with clients on a daily basis and liaising closely with various teams.
 The client-focused environment offers me an invaluable insight into a wide range of companies and industries.